This is Sections 10.1, 10.2, and 10.3 of the Laser Optics Resource Guide.

 Submersion polishing is used to create superpolished sub-angstrom roughness optics.
 A hydrated lap with slurry is kept at the same temperature as the substrate while temperature and pH level are highly controlled.
 This facilitates a chemical reaction while surface tension creates a protective barrier against contaminants.4

 Superpolished Optics from Edmund Optics

-Edmund Optics demonstrated that sub-angstrom optics could be repeatedly manufactured on planar and spherical fused silica substrates.
+Edmund Optics demonstrated that sub-angstrom optics could be repeatedly manufactured on planar fused silica substrates.
 No observable surface structure or subsurface damage were left behind on the optics from polishing (Tables 1 and 2).

 |Fused Silica Optics Before Superpolishing|

 |P-V (Å)||RMS (Å)||Ra (Å)|